 The figures themselves represent an achievement in understanding about natural laws in relation to the creative – or from the perspective of the whole universe, emergent – potential of existence when transcendentally observed, that is, noticed with an appreciation for the presence not only of what is necessary but what is possible in a creative sense.
 For this reason, two of the book’s sections begin with a diagram and a theme that evoke what is cosmic.
 Those sections move directly from there to bodily, relational, and culturally expressive diagrams.

 The cosmic perspective that comes through in Earth-Walking is not a substitute for Creation stories, such as from world religions or cosmology-based literature.
-Its value is in the here and now and is what is needed to ready humanity for its shift from a shared vision fixed in common ground to one of dynamic creative potential.
+Its value is in the here and now and is what is needed to ready humanity for its shift from a shared vision fixed in common ground to one of shared, dynamic creative potential.

 Extraordinary feats of human achievement and lows of human depravity remain possible and defy rational justification.
 Yet at the deepest levels all of humanity – within all of creation – still abides by the same natural laws.
 The same gravity.
 The same heat.
 The same photons lighting things up.
-The same elements sweetening our tea (“and our flowers,” say the butterflies).
+The same elements sweetening our tea (“and flowers,” say the bees).

 This points to a level at which our individual existences are at once shared and unique to us and our circumstances.
 We are right in thinking of humans as “the same” because we are genetic isomers that sense the world in the same ways.
 But there is another subtle sameness that transcends tangible definitions.